Recognising if you’re at risk of mental health problems

 Mental health risk factors for women

-For women, there are obvious changes to your body and both parents will experience changes to daily routines, sleep patterns, priorities, financial commitments and relationships (just to name a few).
+For women, there are obvious changes to your body.
+Both parents will experience changes to daily routines, sleep patterns, priorities, financial commitments and relationships (just to name a few).
 This all takes a lot of adjusting to.
 The range of factors and degree of adjustment needed all vary from one person to another.

-The significance of this adjustment for women makes the perinatal period – pregnancy and the first year following the birth of a baby – the time of life when women are most likely to experience emotional and mental health problems, prompting many women to ask ‘am I at risk?’
+The significance of this adjustment for women makes the perinatal period – pregnancy and the first year following the birth of a baby – the time of life when women are most likely to experience emotional and mental health problems.
+It also prompts many women to ask, “Am I at risk?”